gvwilson/thirdbit/fiction/iffy/index.md

 "Saving us," Wales muttered.
 Two skeletal legs,
-a wheel of nested gears only slightly smaller than Iffy's hand, a fold-up box to hold it all together—all of a sudden Iffy could see in her head how they had to fit together.
+a wheel of nested gears only slightly smaller than Iffy's hand, an origami box to hold it all together—all of a sudden Iffy could see in her head how they had to fit together.

 "Lemme do that," she said